OliverC96/Ticket-Exchange/README.md

 ## Admin Dashboard

 Users with administrative privileges have exclusive access to a dashboard page where they can quickly access frequently-used resources (e.g., GitHub, DigitalOcean), and view important application activity (namely, recent events and email updates) at-a-glance.
-By default, the 10 most recent events and emails are retrieved via the [PostHog API](https://posthog.com/docs/api) - users can request to view an additional 10 items by clicking the "Show More" button at the bottom of the respective log section.
+By default, the 10 most recent events and emails are retrieved via the [PostHog API](https://posthog.com/docs/api) - users can request to view additional items (in increments of 10) by clicking the "Show More" button located at the bottom of the corresponding section.
 This approach reduces the loading of unnecessary information (improving initial page load times), and minimizes queries to PostHog endpoints (avoiding rate limit violations).

 ![Admin-only dashboard page](./images/admin_dashboard.png)